 - Ishwarapranidhana: offering of one’s life to God

 (For explanations of all these, see The Foundations of Yoga.)

 The two absolutes for success in sense control are a vegetarian diet and meditation.
 But Krishna has more to tell us regarding this.

 We are not to simply overpower desire, or banish it, or merely weaken it, or come to some kind of peace agreement with it.
-For it is an incorrigible enemy that will eventually return to the attack with increased strength.
+For it is “the constant enemy of the wise” and will eventually return to the attack with increased strength.
 It must be killed out by the very roots.
 And we must do it by the power revealed within us by yoga sadhana.

-“Thus, continually disciplining himself, the yogi whose mind is subdued goes to nirvana, to supreme peace, to union with Me.… Therefore, be a yogi” (6:15, 46).
+“Always disciplining himself thus, the yogi whose mind is subdued goes to the supreme peace of nirvana, and attains to union with me.… Therefore be a yogi” (6:15, 46).